afnanmmir/AfnansNotes/content/notes/BackProp.md

 $$ \frac{\partial s}{\partial b} = \frac{\partial s}{\partial h}\frac{\partial h}{\partial z}\frac{\partial z}{\partial W}$$

-We can see that in both calculations, we have a commonality in $\frac{\partial s}{\partial h}\frac{\partial h}{\partial z}$, so calcualating the gradient for both parameters would result in duplicate computation.
+We can see that in both calculations, we have a commonality in $\frac{\partial s}{\partial h}\frac{\partial h}{\partial z}$, so calculating the gradient for both parameters would result in duplicate computation.
 The backpropagation algorithm is made to avoid making these duplicate computations.
 Take the equation stack from before:

 $$ s = u(h) \\ \downarrow \\ h = f(z) \\ \downarrow \\ z = Wx + b \\ \downarrow \\ x. $$